 The classic Dumbo the Flying Elephant attraction at Magic Kingdom's Storybook Circus has been re-imagined in vivid colors and with increased capacity and additional features.
 Part of the Fantasyland Expansion project, Dumbo was the first ride in the new section of the park to undergo a soft opening on March 12, 2012.
-The grand opening is scheduled for December 6, 2012.
+The grand opening occurred December 6, 2012.

 When guests stroll into Storybook Circus, Dumbo The Flying Elephant is the first attraction on the right.
 If they choose to ride the Walt Disney Railroad, guests can walk to the left of the Casey Jr. Splash 'n' Soak Station and past The Barnstormer to get to Dumbo.